juliannatetreault/ELK-Stack-Project/README.md

 10.2.0.4 ansible_python_interpreter=/usr/bin/python3
 ```

-Finally, you’ll want to update the `username` within the `/etc/ansible/ansible.cfg` to match the username given to your Web1 and Web2 servers, as shown below:
+Finally, you’ll want to update the `username` within the `/etc/ansible/ansible.cfg` to match the username given to your Web 1 and Web 2 servers, as shown below:

 `remote_user=sysadmin`